When vacuum breaks: a self-consistency test for astrophysical environments in extreme mass ratio inspirals

 with $\rho_{\rm ref} = (\sum_i \| h_i (\boldsymbol{\theta}_{\rm MLE, ref}) \|_i^2)^{1/2}$ being the optimal SNR~\cite{Cutler:1994ys} of the reference waveform, and $\chi^2_{D,90\%}$ being the $90 \%$ quantile for the chi-square distribution with $D=\mathrm{dim}(\boldsymbol{\theta})$ degrees of freedom.
 For $D=10$, we have $\rho_{\rm ref} = 99$ and $\chi^2_{D,90\%} = 16$, resulting in threshold mismatch of $8.3\times 10^{-4}$.
 We also assess the inconsistency in the MLEs by computing the relative systematic bias as

 where $\alpha$ is the parameter index, and $\Sigma^{\alpha}_{\rm 90\%}$ is the parameter's $90\%$ credible interval for the reference case $T_{\rm obs} = 0.5$yr.
 With a large mismatch satisfying Eq.~\eqref{eqn:mismatch_criterion}, one would typically expect significant biases in all parameters, with $\delta \theta^{\alpha}>1$.
 However, $\delta \theta^{\alpha}>1$ for a particular parameter does not imply that Eq.~\eqref{eqn:mismatch_criterion} is satisfied.
-For this reason, we primarily use Eq.~\eqref{eqn:mismatch_criterion} as the main quantitative metric to identify inconsistent inferences, and report the corresponding relative systematic biases for a few key intrinsic parameters such as $\log_{10} M$ and $a/M^2$.
+For this reason, we primarily use Eq.~\eqref{eqn:mismatch_criterion} as the main quantitative metric to identify inconsistent inferences, and report the corresponding relative systematic biases for a few key intrinsic parameters such as $\log_{10} M$ and $a$.

-In Table~\ref{tab:mismatch_params}, we show the mismatches with the reference MLE computed with Eq.~\eqref{eqn:match}, along with the relative systematic biases $\delta \log_{10} M/M_\odot$ and $\delta (a/M^2)$ for each observation duration.
+In Table~\ref{tab:mismatch_params}, we show the mismatches with the reference MLE computed with Eq.~\eqref{eqn:match}, along with the relative systematic biases $\delta \log_{10} M/M_\odot$ and $\delta a$ for each observation duration.
 We find that for $T_{\rm obs}\leq 1.5$yr, the mismatch is below the threshold (as given in Eq.~\ref{eqn:mismatch_criterion}).
 For a longer duration $T_{\rm obs} = 2$yr, the mismatch exceeds the threshold, indicating a significant inconsistency.
-For $T_{\rm obs} \geq 2.5$yr, the inconsistency is so significant that the probability that it is induced by noise is $\leq 5\times10^{-4}$, which corresponds to $\delta \log_{10} M/M_\odot>3$ and $\delta (a/M^2)>3$.
-For completeness, in the Appendix we also show the results for the mismatch and relative systematic bias obtained when injecting a vacuum EMRI signal with instrumental noise.
+For $T_{\rm obs} \geq 2.5$yr, the inconsistency is so significant that the probability that it is induced by noise is $\leq 5\times10^{-4}$, which corresponds to $\delta \log_{10} M/M_\odot>3$ and $\delta a>3$.
+Furthermore, in the Supplemental Material we verify that our results are robust to different noise realizations.
+Our quantitative analysis with Eqs.~\eqref{eqn:mismatch_criterion}--~\eqref{eqn:relative_bias} therefore confirms the results show in Fig.~\ref{fig:posterior_consistency}--\ref{fig:D1_violinplot}.

 \emph{Discussion.}--- Detecting and discriminating environmental effects and/or deviations from GR in EMRI signals is an important challenge for LISA data analysis.
 While there are efforts underway aimed at accurately modeling specific environmental effects (due e.g. to gas or dark matter), there is still a large uncertainty in their physics.
 Moreover, accurate models for environmental effects will necessarily involve several additional parameters, which may render their implementation in the LISA global fit~\cite{Littenberg:2020bxy,Lackeos:2023eub,Littenberg:2023xpl,Deng:2025wgk,Strub:2024kbe, Katz:2024oqg} difficult in practice.
 In this work, we have therefore developed a self-consistency check solely based on vacuum GR EMRI waveforms.
 Our approach tests inconsistencies/biases in the posteriors as inferred from different portions of the signal, which can reveal missing physics in the templates, due e.g. to environmental effects and/or possible beyond-GR effects.
 For an injected EMRI signal affected by disk-driven migration, we showed that the parameter posteriors are significantly inconsistent, when inferred from different portions of the signal, for observations of more than two years.